 Conclusion

 Potential breast reduction patients should continue to research the average cost of the different reduction procedures as well as look into the surgical techniques, the recovery period and the risks of undergoing any of the procedures.
-Since many patients do not qualify for funding from their insurance provider it is recommended that you contact your provider to find out what coverage you might qualify for.
-Additionally, it is important to see a Board-Certified Plastic Surgeon to discuss your goals and find out the specific cost of your procedure.
+Since many patients do not qualify for funding from their insurance provider, it is recommended that you contact your provider to find out what coverage you might qualify for.

-Dr. Liland is a Board-Certified Plastic Surgeon with 30 years of experience, specialising in breast procedures.
+Dr. Liland is a Board-Certified Plastic Surgeon with 30 years of experience, specializing in breast procedures.
 You can view Dr. Liland’s gallery to see before and after pictures of previous patients.
-If you are interested in undergoing a breast reduction procedure, you can book a consultation on our Contact Page or call us on (214) 692-6500.
+If you are interested in undergoing a breast reduction procedure, you can book a consultation on our Contact Page or call us at (214) 692-6500.

 Disclaimer